EricNg314/Poke-Trainer-Finder/README.md

     node server.js
     ```

 3. Go to your browser and type enter http://localhost:8080/ into your address bar.
+(Or visit the live demo [here](https://powerful-mountain-82732.herokuapp.com/).)

 ## Built With :hammer: